 I am a Ph.D. candidate at the Graduate School of Economic and Social Sciences in Political Science, research associate at the Chair of Political Psychology at the University of Mannheim and doctoral researcher for the MZES project “Fighting together, moving apart?
 European common defence and shared security in an age of Brexit and Trump” funded by the VW-Stiftung.

 My core research interests comprise the intersection of Social Psychology and Political Behavior, focusing on the behavioral consequences and conditions underlying political attitudes regarding both domestic and foreign policies.
 I am also interested in the determinants of political attitudes and their impact on voting behavior and the mechanisms of elite-media-public political communication.
-Methodologically, I employ natural language processing, multi-level modeling, quantitative text analysis and latent modeling framework,.
+Methodologically, I employ natural language processing, multi-level modeling, quantitative text analysis and latent modeling framework.

 In my dissertation, I am examining political communication in multi-level systems with conflicting elite actors.
 Examplified by the Common Security and Defense Policy of the European Union, I show that a Europeanization of policy-making also has attitudinal and communicative consequences.
 Analyzing both text and survey data from all over Europe, I aim to provide a comprehensive picture of political communication in this multi-level system.

-Together with my great collegues I am also working on several smaller projects including a machine learning approach to derive ideological positioning and its dependency on the political discourse based on press releases by the German political parties, and a rigorous test of the conflicting hypotheses regarding the changes in citizenship norms over one’s lifespan.
-I am involved in a project exmaining the persistence of the winner-loser effects after elections.
+Together with my great collegues I am also working on several smaller projects including a machine learning approach to derive ideological positioning and its dependency on the political discourse based on press releases by the German political parties, and a rigorous test of the conflicting hypotheses regarding the changes in citizenship and democratic norms over one’s lifespan.
+I am involved in a project examining the persistence of the winner-loser effects after elections.
 Additionally, I work on a project investigating the peculiarities of information search processes in the political domain based on the Attraction Search Effect.

 I make use of several statistical software in my projects.
 I mainly work with R for multivariate analysis and web scraping as well as Python for natural language processing and machine learning projects.
 Additionally, I use Stata and MPlus for specific research projects and am able to work with SPSS.
 I use MS Office and LaTeX as text processing and presenting tools.